abzrg/vim-cheat/README.md

 It prompts you twice, first for providing a language/utility, and then for entering an optional search query (skip it with either `<Return>` or `<Esc>`).
-It do its best to add syntax highlighting to the cheat sheets.
+It does its best to add syntax highlighting to the cheat sheets.
 When done press `q` to quit the tab.
 For the first prompt, you can auto-complete with `<Tab>`.
 If your language/utility is not appeared in the auto-complete, assign `g:cheat#languages` and/or `g:cheat#utils` to a custom list.
 For example: